PeggyJV/testnets/zinfandel/README.md

-# testnets
+# Zinfandel testnet

-The following describes what is requried for a single VM that will act as a validator in a `sommelier` testnet.
+The following describes what is requried for a single VM that will act as a validator in the `sommelier` zinfandel testnet.
+This testnet will involve upgrading from `sommelier` 2.0.0 to 3.0.0, so we will first be installing the earlier binary.

 ## VM Requirements